BlockchainCommons/BCSwiftSecureComponents/Docs/9-NONCORRELATION.md

 * the `verifiedBy` predicate is correlatable, because it is a well-known value, and
 * the `Signature` is noncorrelatable, because it was constructed with entropy.

-If the asserion is elided, we get:
+If the assertion is elided, we get:

 ```
 EncryptedMessage [